 - Tomorrow I'll Wake Up and Scald Myself With Tea deals with a group of aging Nazis who attempt to present Hitler with a hydrogen bomb.
 They bribe a corrupt time machine pilot to send them back in 1944.
 The machine takes them back to 1941 instead, when the Germans are standing in the gates of Moscow.
 They end up getting executed by Hitler, but not before showing him the future (the fall of Berlin and the subsequent Nuremberg Trials).

-- Harry Turtledove's The Guns Of The South.
-Time traveling racist Afrikaaners aid the Confederacy so it wins The American Civil War, hoping to create a strong ally that advocates White Power.
-It starts going Off the Rails when prominent Confederates like Robert E. Lee begin moving to give equal rights to blacks, then enters into Nice Job Fixing It, Villain when they try to use blackmail and violence to get what they want, turning the Confederates completely against them.
+- Harry Turtledove's The Guns of the South.
+Time traveling racist Afrikaners aid the Confederacy so it wins The American Civil War, hoping to create a strong ally that advocates white power.
+It starts going Off the Rails when they can't arrive until 1864 (after the first black regiments distinguished themselves), prominent Confederates like Robert E. Lee begin moving to take steps to weaken slavery, and then enters into Nice Job Fixing It, Villain! when they try to use blackmail and violence to get what they want, turning the Confederates completely against them.

 - Harry Harrison's The Stainless Steel Rat Saves the World.
 The arch villain "He" tries to change the past to eliminate the Special Corps, the only organization capable of thwarting him.

 - One of the changes he seemingly makes is to give Napoleon's army advanced artillery.
 Since Napoleon was already an artillery genius, this allows him to easily beat all the nations allied against him.
 Then it turns out "He" created this pocket universe specifically to lure the protagonist and trap him there as the universe collapses.